marijnh/Eloquent-JavaScript/15_event.md

 But a node can have only one `onclick` attribute, so you can register only one handler per node that way.
-The `addEventListener` method allows you to add any number of handlers, so that it is safe to add handlers even if there is already another handler on the element.
+The `addEventListener` method allows you to add any number of handlers so that it is safe to add handlers even if there is already another handler on the element.

 {{index "removeEventListener method"}}